F-I-D-O/Manuals/manuals/LLM.md

 Claude use more than a hundred different progress descriptions, depending on the current state of the LLM tool.
 The most common ones are:

+- [`Actualizing`](https://claudionary.com/definition/actualizing/): Getiing from (prior) abstract output to a more concrete explanation required by the user.
 - `Building`: Claude codes
+- [`Canoodling`](https://claudionary.com/definition/canoodling/): Shared activations beteen multiple Claude threads.
+- [`Cogitating`](https://claudionary.com/definition/cogitating/): Intensive computation, Claude approached hard analytical problem.
 - [`Discombobulating`](https://claudionary.com/definition/discombobulating/): Claude plans how to express an already presented idea in a new way, so that the user can understand it better
 - [`Drizzling`](https://claudionary.com/definition/drizzling/): gathering the required knowledge in an inefficient, sparse way, like a light rain.
 - [`Gusting`](https://claudionary.com/definition/gusting/): when the thinking is unstable, swithich between almost idle state to bursts of thoughts spending thousands of tokens.
+- [`Honking`](https://claudionary.com/definition/honking/): Claude dramatically change the line of thought, based on the user prompt.
+This happens if the user manifests disatisfaction.
+- [`Levitating`](https://claudionary.com/definition/levitating/): Claude is very close to give the definitive answer, but it hangs right before the end, before responding
+- [`Orbiting`](https://claudionary.com/definition/orbiting/): Failing to getting closer to the answer or solution of the problem
 - [`Seasoning`](https://claudionary.com/definition/seasoning/): final touches of the tone, response draft is already complete,
 - [`Slithering`](https://claudionary.com/definition/slithering/): exploring a structured hierarchical document (JSON, Markdown) in a non-systematic way, exploring both the with (same level) and the depth (lower levels) in a sinusoid way.
 - [`Spelunking`](https://claudionary.com/definition/spelunking/): Claude is exploring a treacherous codebase, with lot of old APIs, fallbacks, or dead code
+- [`Symbioting`](https://claudionary.com/definition/symbioting/): state in which nor the claudes knowledge, nor the codebase is seen as a ground truth, claude is questioning both.
+- [`Unfurling`](https://claudionary.com/definition/unfurling/): Claude already knows the solution, and only acts upnon the knowledge

 ## Auto mode
 [Official documentation](https://code.claude.com/docs/en/auto-mode-config)